Research Institute for Media, Arts and Performance

 With a mature research base in media, and highly active exhibition culture in art and design, the institute welcomes applications for Master's by Research and PhDs.

-The institute hosts the Centre for International Media Analysis, Research and Consultancy 'CIMARC' and the Centre for Applied Research in Dance 'CARD' It has research specialisms in new media publishing; cross-media integration; political communication; journalism; sport and the media; community radio; performance, and creative writing.
+The institute hosts the Centre for International Media Analysis, Research and Consultancy 'CIMARC' It has research specialisms in new media publishing; cross-media integration; political communication; journalism; sport and the media; community radio; performance, and creative writing.

 The Research Institute for Media, Arts and Performance has research groups in: